The Snowman and the Snowdog: Plot

-Some years after the events of The Snowman, a young boy named Billy and his mother move into a new house (which previously housed the first film's protagonist James and his parents).
+Some years after the events of The Snowman, a young boy named Billy, his mother and their dog move into a new house (which previously housed the first film's protagonist James and his parents).
 Near Christmas, Billy writes to Father Christmas in the form of a hand-drawn picture; the only thing he asks for is another dog to replace his recently deceased one.
 He then stumbles over a loose floorboard in his bedroom, where he discovers some toys and a small box tied with tinsel beneath it.
 In the box, he finds a photograph of James and the Snowman, as well as the original scarf, hat, coal lumps and an old dried-up tangerine (once the Snowman's nose).
-This inspires him to build a snowman and a snowdog.
+When it begins to snow, this inspires him to build the same snowman and also a snowdog.

-That night, both the snowman and the snowdog come to life.
-They play in and around Billy's house for a while before heading off on a flight over London to visit the annual snowman party in the frozen north.
-At the party, they enter and win a downhill race against numerous snowmen competitors and a skiing penguin.
-Father Christmas gives Billy a small present: a magical dog collar, which turns the snowdog into a real live dog that matches the one that Billy asked for.
+That night, both the snowman and the snowdog come to life, much to Billy's surprise.
+They play in and around Billy's house for a while, only for the snowdog to begin melting a few seconds later.
+They rush outside, find a sled, and go to the top of the hill where they find snowmen flying.
+This inspires them to fly alongside other snowmen.
+However, the snowman loses his nose, which leads to Billy, the snowman, and the snowdog restarting their flight via a plane after the snowman finds his nose.
+They head out on a flight over London to visit the annual snowman party in the frozen north.
+At the party, they enter a downhill race against numerous snowmen competitors and a skiing penguin, which Billy and the snowdog win via a sled.
+Father Christmas gives Billy a small present: a magical dog collar.
+Billy, the snowman, and the snowdog then fly back to Billy's house while the pilot snowman follows them via his plane.
+Back home, Billy puts the dog collar on the snowdog, which turns the snowdog into a real live dog that matches the one that Billy asked for.

-The next morning, Billy and his new dog "Socks" wake to find that the Snowman has melted.
+The next morning, Billy and his new dog "Socks" wake up and head outside so they can go play with the snowman, but they end up finding that he has melted.
 They both kneel down by the snowman's remains, mourning the loss of their friend.